Quasi-symmetric nets: A constructive approach to the equimodular elliptic type of Kokotsakis polyhedra

 This paper focuses on the \emph{equimodular elliptic type}, a subclass of the equimodular class identified by Izmestiev~\cite{izmestiev-2017}.
 This subclass is defined in terms of Jacobi elliptic functions and believed to have the maximal number of degrees of freedom.
 Our work contributes new constructive and analytical results, thereby advancing the understanding and practical realization of this class of flexible mechanisms and addressing the open problems described above.
 For the first time, we present an explicit construction of such polyhedra, thereby demonstrating that the equimodular elliptic class is non-empty.
-Namely, we introduce an easily constructible class of \emph{quasi-symmetric nets}, or \emph{QS-nets}, defined by equality and complementarity (to $\pi$) of certain flat angles as shown in Figure~\ref{fig:pic000}.
+Namely, we introduce an easily constructible class of \emph{quasi-symmetric nets}, or \emph{QS-nets}, defined by equality and complementarity (to $\pi$) of certain flat angles as shown in \bluenew{Figure~\ref{fig:pic000}}.
 In Theorem~\ref{main_th:th1}, we show that under a simple additional condition (ellipticity), all QS-nets belong to the equimodular elliptic class, are flexible in $\mathbb{R}^3$ besides a few exceptional values of dihedral angles, and admit a simple closed-form expression for the flexion.

 Furthermore, we introduce a construction with the dihedral rather than flat angles as design parameters, allowing for better control of the visual appearance of polyhedra.
 In Proposition~\ref{main_th:prop1}, we derive an algebraic characterization of equimodular elliptic type in terms of flat and dihedral angles.